 This article aims to simply explore the desire to refute/respond to online criticism, and perhaps go on to suggest that there isn’t a need to do so.

 The perspective from which this article is written, is one of maintaining and growing positive influence.
-It is with this perspective mind, that our rebuttals to critics online begin to seem unneeded.
+It is with this perspective in mind, that our rebuttals to critics online begin to seem unneeded.
 Below, are more thoughts as to why that may be.

 You’re at a Disadvantage From the Start

 The goal of attempting to refute someone’s harsh commentary of your work seems center on discouraging others from believing the same thing this harsh critic believes.
 The logical process birthed from reading, and sitting on, a harsh critique entices fear to build.
 The fear that harsh critics of your work may be right will be difficult to not act on.
 Creators of online content seem to find it difficult to not act on the fear that’s birthed from a harsh critique online.
 Their acts commonly include responding to harsh critics with points of their own which disprove the critic’s commentary.

 Prior to formulating a response to, perhaps unfair, critics of your work, understand that you’re at an inherent disadvantage in that scenario.
 The chance of doing more harm than good is high because the discussion is about your own content.
 The public’s perception, whilst reading or listening to rebuttals, will be grounded in an understanding that you’re coming from a biased perspective.
 You risk being seen as overly sensitive to online criticism, and may even entice more people to side with the critic in question.